-Some of Kensington’s hidden treasures are the Blake Garden on Rincon Road, Bernard Maybeck’s Wallen Maybeck Home on Purdue, and the Public Paths which transverse the town.
+Some of Kensington’s hidden treasures are the Blake Garden on Rincon Road, Bernard Maybeck’s Wallen Maybeck Home on Purdue, and the Public Paths that transverse the town.

-The Colusa Circle shopping district has Colusa Market, Kensington Circus Pub (Guinness and Boddingtons on tap, and live music!) and my favorite farmer is market every Sunday.
+The Colusa Circle shopping district has Colusa Market, Kensington Circus Pub (Guinness and Boddingtons on tap, and live music!), and my favorite farmer’s market every Sunday.
 Semifreddi’s flagship bakery is just up from the circle.

 Hilltop Elementary School has a Halloween Parade and Spring Carnival.
 There is great community involvement for this highly ranked school.
-The annual Garden Party is a major fundraiser for the Kensington Education Foundation (KEF) which supports Hilltop is academic programs.
-Kensington Dads Club carries out spruce up, work parties and special events.
+The annual Garden Party is a major fundraiser for the Kensington Education Foundation (KEF) which supports Hilltop’s academic programs.
+Kensington Dads Club carries out spruce up, work parties, and special events.

 The streets between Colusa and Arlington are named after English towns … Lenox, Coventry, and Stratford … which really does intersect with Avon!
 Many of these homes were built in the 1920s.

 The streets above Arlington are named after colleges – Amherst, Oberlin, Cambridge, Columbia, Kenyon and most were built in the 1930s-1950s.
 These have the best views of San Francisco Bay.

 Want to find out more?
 Visit About Kensington and read their local newsletter, The Kensington Outlook.

 Views, Schools, Parent Involvement, and a great pub too!